Tell a book by its cover

 Setting up the cover

-For the cover image, drag the image you’ve made (or had made for you) into the Cover folder.
+For the cover image, drag the image you’ve made (or had made for you) into the Cover folder within the Front Matter section in the Binder.
 Scrivener will name it Cover2.
 Move the default one to Trash.

-There is a section in the right-hand pane where you can specify where Scrivener should find the image.
-Notice, it’s the fifth tab along.
+Then, in the Inspector, there is a pane in which you can specify where Scrivener should find the image.
+It’s the fifth tab along in the Inspector.
 The default is where I put it!

 Compiling with Frontmatter